Confessions (Usher album): Commercial performance

 The album continued its dominance on the chart.
 D12 World by D12 ended its five consecutive weeks run at the top spot; however, Confessions reclaimed the position the following week.
 The album spent a total 9 non-consecutive weeks at number one on the Billboard 200, becoming the longest-running number one album of the millennium until 2009, when country singer Taylor Swift spent 11 weeks atop the charts with Fearless.
 Over one month after its release, Confessions was certified triple-platinum by the Recording Industry Association of America for three million US shipments.
 Confessions topped the list of the most-shipped albums of 2004 in the United States and was the best selling album of the year with 7,978,594 copies sold.
 Confessions was the sixth best-selling album of the 2000s decade in the US.
-In February 2024, it reached 14 million shipments in the US, according to the Recording Industry Association of America.Confessions sold over 15 million copies worldwide, making it the best-selling album by a Black artist in the 21st century.
+In February 2024, it reached 14 million shipments in the US, according to the Recording Industry Association of America.
+Confessions sold over 15 million copies worldwide, making it the best-selling R&B album and best-selling album by a Black artist of the 21st century.